AdobeDocs/experience-manager-65.en/help/release-notes/previous-hotfixes-featurepacks.md

 ### Sites {#sites-6520}

-* If the LiveCopy inheritance is broken, live copy pages display language copy links instead of LiveCopy links.
-(NPR-30980)
+* If the LiveCopy inheritance is broken, live copy pages display language copy links instead of LiveCopy links (NPR-30980).
 * For a new Blueprint, If the number of records is more than 40, only first 40 records are displayed.
-Blueprint displays blank lines for rest of the records.
-(NPR-31182)
+Blueprint displays blank lines for rest of the records (NPR-31182).
-* Rich Text Editor (RTE) plug-in of the text component displays distorted characters for Japanese and Korean language text.
-(NPR-31331)
+* Rich Text Editor (RTE) plug-in of the text component displays distorted characters for Japanese and Korean language text (NPR-31331).
-* Rich Text Editor (RTE) does not allow to insert an embedded Table as a list item.
-(NPR-30879)
+* Rich Text Editor (RTE) does not allow to insert an embedded Table as a list item (NPR-30879).
-* Out of the box scaffolding Rich Text Editor (RTE) is applies inline font-size to elements, unexpectedly.
-(NPR-31284)
+* Out of the box scaffolding Rich Text Editor (RTE) is applies inline font-size to elements, unexpectedly (NPR-31284).
-* When a user focuses on left rail fields and uses keyboard shortcut to paste content, it pastes content of page editor clipboard instead of the content copied from left rail fields.
-(NPR-31172)
+* When a user focuses on left rail fields and uses keyboard shortcut to paste content, it pastes content of page editor clipboard instead of the content copied from left rail fields (NPR-31172).
-* When a user adds a File Upload field to a multi-field, the image path is stored in the component node instead of the multi-field node.
-(NPR-30882)
+* When a user adds a File Upload field to a multi-field, the image path is stored in the component node instead of the multi-field node (NPR-30882).
-* The ResponsiveGridExporter API does not return com.day.cq.wcm.foundation.model.impl.export.AllowedComponentsExporter interface.
-The com.day.cq.wcm.foundation.model.impl package is declared as private package.
-(NPR-31398)
+* The `ResponsiveGridExporter` API does not return `com.day.cq.wcm.foundation.model.impl.export.AllowedComponentsExporter` interface.
+The `com.day.cq.wcm.foundation.model.impl` package is declared as private package (NPR-31398).
-* When a page containing some ExperienceFragments is opened in non-editor mode (either in Author without the `editor.html` prefix and `wcmmode=disabled`, or in Publisher), the request ends in HTTP status error code 500.
-(NPR-30743)
+* When a page containing some Experience Fragments is opened in non-editor mode (either in Author without the `editor.html` prefix and `wcmmode=disabled`, or in Publisher), the request ends in HTTP status error code 500 (NPR-30743).

 ### WCM - Page Editor {#wcm-page-editor-6520}